 - Mouse Cursor: Specifies whether to show or hide the pointer when Full-Screen mode is in operation.

-- Ignore All Transitions: Removes transition effects from presentations that you view in Full-Screen mode.
+- Disable All Page Transitions: Removes transition effects from presentations that you view in Full-Screen mode.

 - Default Transition: Specifies the transition effect to display when you switch pages in Full-Screen mode and no transition effect has been set for the document.